tc39/proposal-ses/README.md

 }
 ```

-We explain `where` by analogy.
+We explain `there` by analogy.
 The familiar expression
 `Promise.resolve(p).then(callback)` postpones the `callback` function
 to some future time after the promise `p` has been fulfilled.
 In like
 manner, the expression `RemotePromise.resolve(r).there(callback)`